Raptacon/Robot-2024/README.md

 Once the environment is created run the command "pip install -r requirements.txt" to install the necessary packages to work, and run the code.
 Now that robotpy is installed, makes sure that you have the file pyproject.toml and run the command "python -m robotpy sync".

+# Design

+The design diagrams for the state machines can be found [here](docs/shortsStateMachine.md)

 # Hardware for the Robot

 ## roboRio (Gray box)